Pet Travel, Pet-Friendly Hotels & Lodging in Bend, Oregon

 Your next stop for planning your doggie vacation is dogpac.org, a non-profit organization that helps create off-leash areas in the Deschutes National Forest and BLM Lands as well as off-leash dog parks in Bend City Parks.
 Let your dog run wild on many popular trails off the Cascade Lakes Highway.

 Sharing a Beer with Your Dog in Bend

 Bend was named Dog Town USA, but it's also known as Beer Town USA.
 That means it's only appropriate dogs are welcome at many of Bend's breweries.
 10 Barrel, Cascade Lakes Brewing Co., GoodLife Brewing, and McMenamins Old St. Francis welcome you and Fido on their patios and outside dining areas.
 You can't leave Bend without buying a six-pack of non-alcoholic brew called DAWG GROG, an organic beer especially made for your dog available for purchase online and at Boneyard Beer.
 Brewed by Daniel Keeton, you can now share a cold one on the Bend Ale Trail with your pooch!
 Beer and dogs go together so well that Crux Fermentation Project, one of Bend's breweries, has an off-leash dog park adjacent to its patio.
 Try a pint of their Off-Leash NW Session Ale, which was named in honor of Bend's Dog Town USA victory.

-Outdoor Recreation with your Dog in Bend
+Outdoor Recreation with your Dog in Bend, OREGON

 And the adventures for your canine companion do not stop with trips into the woods.
 Rent a canoe at Tumalo Creek Canoe & Kayak and then pick up a floatation device made especially for your dog by the Bend-based animal outfitter, Ruff Wear.
 Wanderlust Tours opens all of their daytime scenic mountain lake canoe tours to pups and their humans.